 Admission to the M.A. in American Studies

 Eligibility criteria for admission to the M.A. program follow Graduate Studies' admission policy.
 To be considered for admission to regular graduate status in the program, a student must hold a bachelor's degree and have earned at least a B (3.0) grade-point average in previous academic work.
 Admission is based primarily on the applicant’s statement of academic objectives, record of prior studies at the undergraduate or graduate level, and references from persons familiar with the applicant’s work.
 Evidence of preparation for graduate study may include substantial work in American Studies or related fields, such as American history, literature, art, media, sociology, anthropology, political science, journalism, or interdisciplinary studies.
-Prospective students must take the Graduate Record Examination and have the results forwarded to the office of Graduate Studies.